sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/05-basic-knowledge-exercise.md

 ### Question 7

-Take all falsy values and check in if condition.
+Take all the 6 falsy values and check in if condition.

 ### Question 8